junxit/us-congress-bills-117/metadata.md

 - 2022-02-15 — Introduced in Senate
 - 2022-02-15 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-03-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-218.
+- 2022-12-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with an amendment in the nature of a substitute.
+With written report No. 117-218.
+- 2022-12-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 574.